The-going/evlproject/content/pipeline/usage/interrupt_protection.md

-The `local_irq_save()` and `local_irq_disable()` helpers are no more disabling interrupts in the CPU when interrupt pipelining is enabled, but only disable interrupt events [virtually for the root stage]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}).
+The `local_irq_save()` and `local_irq_disable()` helpers are no more disabling interrupts in the CPU when interrupt pipelining is enabled, but only disable interrupt events [virtually for the in-band stage]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}).

 A set of helpers is provided for manipulating the interrupt disable